-- 4.2 Incentive, Savings and Retirement Plans.
-During the Term, Executive shall be entitled to participate in all incentive (including, without limitation, long term incentive plans), savings and retirement plans, practices, policies and programs applicable generally to senior executive officers of the Company ("Peer Executives"), and on the same basis as such Peer Executives, except as to benefits that are specifically applicable to Executive pursuant to this Agreement.
-Without limiting the foregoing, the following provisions shall apply with respect to Executive: - 4.2.1 Incentive Bonus.
-Executive shall be entitled to an annual bonus, the amount of which shall be determined by the Compensation Committee of the Board (the "Committee").
-The amount of and performance criteria with respect to any such bonus in any year shall be determined not later than the date or time prescribed by Treas.
-Reg. § 1.162-27(e) ("Section 162(m)") in accordance with a formula to be agreed upon by the Company and Executive and approved by the Committee that reflects the financial and other performance of the Company and the Executive's contributions thereto.
-Executive's target percentage under any such a plan shall be at least 100% (of Base Salary) unless it is reduced as part of an across-the-board decrease in target bonuses affecting other Peer Executives.. - 4.2.2 Long Term Incentive Plan.
-With respect to any long term incentive plan established by the Company, the Executive's target percentage under such a plan shall be at least 200% (of Base Salary) unless it is reduced as part of an across-the-board decrease in target bonuses affecting other Peer Executives.. - 4.2.3 Welfare Benefit Plans.
-During the Term, Executive and Executive's eligible dependents shall be eligible for participation in, and shall receive all benefits under, the welfare benefit plans, practices, policies and programs provided by the Company (including, without limitation, medical, prescription, dental, disability, executive life, group life, accidental death plans and programs) ("Welfare Plans") to the extent applicable generally to Peer Executives. . - 4.2.4 Vacation.
+- 4.2.2 Long Term Incentive Plans.
+Executive shall be entitled to participate in the Company's Long-Term Incentive Plans (each, an "LTI").
+The amount of and performance criteria with respect to any such LTI shall be determined not later than the date or time prescribed by Section 162(m) in accordance with a formula to be agreed upon by the Company and Executive and approved by the Committee that reflects the financial and other performance of the Company and the Executive's contributions thereto.
+During such time that Executive is serving as both Chairman and Chief Executive Officer, the Executive's target (subject to such performance and other criteria as may be established by the Committee) LTI awards shall be no less than two hundred fifty percent (250%) of the Base Salary (the "Chair/CEO LTI Multiple").
+During such time that Executive is serving as Chairman (but not Chief Executive Officer), the Executive's target (subject to such performance and other criteria as may be established by the Committee) LTI awards shall be no less than one hundred fifty percent (150%) of the Base Salary (the "Chair LTI Multiple").
+Any target LTI award granted during the Term shall be determined by adding: (i) Executive's prorated Base Salary during the term of the LTI award while serving solely as Chairman multiplied by the Chair/CEO LTI Multiple; and (ii) Executive's prorated Base Salary during the term of the LTI award while serving solely as Chairman multiplied by the Chair LTI Multiple.
+Furthermore, any LTI award granted during the Term shall provide that (subject to achievement of applicable performance criteria) it shall vest at the earlier of: (i) the regular vesting or performance term of the award, as applicable; or (ii) Executive's cessation of service as a member of the Board (other than as a result of his voluntary resignation or refusal to stand for re-election). - 4.2.3 Welfare Benefit Plans.
+During the Term, Executive and Executive's eligible dependents shall be eligible for participation in, and shall receive all benefits under, the welfare benefit plans, practices, policies and programs provided by the Company (including, without limitation, medical, prescription, dental, disability, executive life, group life, accidental death and travel accident insurance plans and programs) ("Welfare Plans") to the extent applicable generally to Peer Executives.
+Also, throughout the Term, in addition to participating in the other insurance programs provided to Peer Executives, the Company, for the benefit of the Executive, shall pay the premiums to maintain in force during the Term a policy of term life insurance covering the Executive, with such carrier as is reasonably acceptable to Company and Executive, in the face amount of \$2.5 million. - 4.2.4 Vacation.
 Executive shall be entitled to an annual paid vacation commensurate with the Company's established vacation policy for Peer Executives.
 The timing of paid vacations shall be scheduled in a reasonable manner by the Executive. - 4.2.5 Business Expenses.
 Executive shall be reimbursed for all reasonable business expenses incurred in carrying out the work hereunder.
 Executive shall follow the Company's expense procedures that generally apply to other Peer Executives in accordance with the policies, practices and procedures of the Company to the extent applicable generally to such Peer Executives.